 claude martin

-Claude Martin is a sociologist, research professor at the CNRS (National scientific research centre), University of Rennes, France.
-Chair “Childhood, well-being and parenting” at the EHESP school of public health.
-He has been a lecturer at Caen University (1982-1992), at the French national school of public health (1992-1996), and full-time researcher at the CNRS (since 1996).
-Claude Martin graduated in psychology (MA, University of Caen, 1978) followed by a grant from the Canadian government for PhD in psychology at the Laval University in Quebec (1979-1980), during which time he acted as a research assistant in social psychology and psychology of health.
-On his return to France, he took up sociology studies (Ph.D. from Paris 8 University, supervised by Robert Castel, and accreditation to direct research from the Paris 5 University with François de Singly).
+Claude Martin is a sociologist, emeritus research professor at the CNRS (National scientific research centre), University of Rennes, France.
+He has been awarded two research chairs: Chair on Social care (2011-2015), and the Chair “Childhood, well-being and parenting” at the EHESP school of public health.
+He was successively lecturer at Caen University (1982-1992), professor at the French national school of public health (1992-1996), and full time researcher at the CNRS (since 1996).
+Claude Martin graduated in psychology (MA, University of Caen, 1978) followed by a grant from the Canadian government for PhD in psychology at the Laval University in Quebec (1979-1980).
+On his return to France, he obtained a PhD in sociology from Paris 8 University, supervised by Robert Castel, and the Habilitation à diriger des recherches from the Sorbonne Paris Descartes University.

 Personal website